spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 2. Extract the **values.yaml** from the Helm Chart with the following command.
-Replace the path in the command to match your local path of the downloaded Palette VerteX Helm Chart.
+Replace the path in the command to match your local path to the downloaded Palette VerteX Helm Chart.
 Use the command below as a reference.

     <br />